On the Morrison-Kawamata dream space and its applications: Introduction

 \item $\Mov(X_{T'}/T'), \Eff(X_{T'}/T')$ are non-degenerate cones, and

 \end{enumerate} Moreover, these properties remain valid for any generically finite morphism $T'' \to T$ factoring through $T' \to T$. \end{theorem}

-As an application of the theory of MKD spaces, we extend results on the deformation invariance of various cones (see \cite{Wis91, Wis09, dFH11, HX15, Sho20, FHS24, CHHX25, CLZ25}, etc.) from varieties of Fano type to MKD spaces.
-Such results are crucial steps in establishing the boundedness of moduli spaces of varieties (see \cite{HX15, HMX18, MST20, FHS24, CLZ25}, etc.) and the boundedness of complements (see \cite{Sho20, CHHX25}, etc.).
+As a first application of the theory of MKD fiber spaces, we extend results on the deformation invariance of various cones from varieties of Fano type to MKD fiber spaces (cf. \cite{Wis91, Wis09, dFH11, HX15, Sho20, FHS24, CHHX25, CLZ25}).
+Such results play a crucial role in establishing the boundedness of moduli spaces of varieties (see \cite{HX15, HMX18, MST20, FHS24, CLZ25}, etc.) and the boundedness of complements (see \cite{Sho20, CHHX25}, etc.).

 \begin{theorem} Let $f: X \to T$ be a fibration.
 Suppose that $S \subset T$ is a Zariski dense subset such that for any $s \in S$, the fiber $X_s$ satisfies

 Assume further that the geometric generic fiber $X_{\bar\eta}$ is a klt MKD space.
 Then, after a generically finite base change of $T$, there exists a non-empty Zariski open subset $T_0 \subset T$ such that for any Zariski open subset $U \subset T_0$ and $t\in U$, the natural map is an isomorphism which induces the isomorphisms These isomorphisms also identify the Mori chamber decompositions of $ \Mov(X_{U}/U)$ and $ \Mov(X_t)$.